 The crocodile stitch is a wonderful textured stitch.
 It appears to be a recent — and popular — invention.
 It’s fun, once you overcome a few challenges.

 It’s time to step out of your comfort zone and try out a different crochet stitch!
 You might just discover that there’s more to crocheting than the super simple single crochet. 🙂

 Here's a blanket pattern I think you'll love…the Log Cabin Baby Blanket, which is a stitch sampler blanket.
 It’s not just cute, it’s also so much fun to make.
 There’s a great variety of stitches you'll learn, it can be made small or large making it an excellent stash buster project and it's perfect for beginners and advanced crocheters alike.

-If you enjoyed learning these great crochet stitches, check out these pattern round-up where you can try a variety of interesting stitches.
+If you enjoyed learning these great crochet ideas, check out these patterns round-up where you can try a variety of interesting stitches:

 - 15 Free Afghan Crochet Patterns

 - 25 Easy Crochet Squares You Can Use To Make Blankets